multiarch/dockerfile/README.md

 Cons
 * Need to copy the whole workspace for each arch on build (take more disk space)
 * Bad multiline support
+*
+---

+## method F

+Pros
+* Unique `Dockerfile`, uses the new `docker build --build-arg` argument
+* Good multiline support
+* Disk-space friendly
+* The `Dockerfile` works out of the box without the Makefile

+Cons
+* Actually, the dynamic FROM does not work :(